Bayesian neural networks with interpretable priors from Mercer kernels: Example applications

 \subsection{Nonlinear Bayesian inverse problem}

 For the final example, we demonstrate how a BNN with a Mercer prior can serve as a replacement for a Gaussian measure in a nonlinear Bayesian inverse problem.
 This example is related to the design of spacecraft thermal protection systems (TPS), where it is critical to understand the insulation properties of certain materials so that a TPS may be appropriately sized.
 Real world examples include the Apollo spacecraft~\cite{pavlosky1974apollo} or the Space Shuttle~\cite{curry1993space}.
 For this example, we consider the dataset found in~\cite{daryabeigi2024thermal}, where the thermal conductivity $\kappa$ of the Opacified Fibrous Insulation (OFI) is identified through experiments.
-The dataset consists of steady-state temperature measurements of the OFI ranging from $300$ K to $1900$ K. The goal is to identify the thermal conductivity of the OFI from the temperature measurements with uncertainty, which we then compare to the reported values.
+The dataset consists of steady-state temperature measurements of the OFI ranging from $300$ K to $1900$ K. In total, we have $51$ temperature measurements of the material.
+The goal is to identify the thermal conductivity of the OFI from the temperature measurements with uncertainty, which we then compare to the published experimental values.

 This inverse problem is governed by the nonlinear steady state heat equation